SergioZhao/Software-Engineering/README.md

 Software-Engineering
 ====================

-a Repository for Software Engineering Class
+a Repository for Software Engineering Class,and there is some change !